Testeh69/ML_learning/ml_project/Stochastic_gradient_descent.md

 ---

-#Parameters :
+Parameters:
-- **Learning Rate (𝜂η)**: Controls the step size of each update.
+Learning Rate (𝜂): Controls the step size of each update.
-- **Batch Size**: Number of training examples used in each iteration.
+Batch Size: Number of training examples used in each iteration.
-- **Convergence Criteria**: Conditions for stopping the training process.
+Convergence Criteria: Conditions for stopping the training process.
-- **Regularization (L1, L2)**: Techniques to prevent overfitting.
+Regularization (L1, L2): Techniques to prevent overfitting.
-- **Loss Function**: Function that measures the error.
+Loss Function: Function that measures the error.
-- **Momentum**: Helps accelerate SGD in the relevant direction and dampens oscillations.
+Momentum: Helps accelerate SGD in the relevant direction and dampens oscillations.
-- **Early Stopping**: Stops training when the performance on a validation set stops improving.
+Early Stopping: Stops training when the performance on a validation set stops improving.

-#Avantages :
+Advantages:
-- **Efficient with Large Data**: Handles large datasets effectively.
+Efficient with Large Data: Handles large datasets effectively.
-- **Online Learning**: Can adapt to new data incrementally.
+Online Learning: Can adapt to new data incrementally.
-- **Rapid Convergence**: Often converges faster than batch gradient descent.
+Rapid Convergence: Often converges faster than Batch Gradient Descent.
-- **Regularization Support**: Supports L1 and L2 regularization.
+Regularization Support: Supports L1 and L2 regularization.

-#Disavantages :
+Disadvantages:

-- **Stochastic Nature**: Introduces randomness, which can lead to noisy updates.
+Stochastic Nature: Introduces randomness, which can lead to noisy updates.
-- **Tuning Learning Rate**: Requires careful tuning for optimal performance.
+Tuning Learning Rate: Requires careful tuning for optimal performance.
-- **Sensitivity to Feature Scaling**: Features need to be scaled properly.
+Sensitivity to Feature Scaling: Features need to be scaled properly.
-- **Limited Modeling Capabilities**: Primarily suited for linear models.
+Limited Modeling Capabilities: Primarily suited for linear models.
 ---

 #SGD_Codes: